(a) Joint Cases

 (1) Designation of Lead Case

 The case with the lowest number shall be designated as the “Lead Case.”
 The other jointly administered cases are known as “Member Cases.”

-Except for the documents listed in subparagraphs (4) and (5) below, a pleading or document filed in any of the jointly administered cases after the entry of the order for joint administration shall be docketed under the case number of the Lead Case.
+Except for the documents listed in subparagraphs (b)(4) and (5) of this rule, a pleading or document filed in a jointly administered case after the entry of the order for joint administration shall be docketed under the case number of the Lead Case.
 If joint administration is terminated, documents filed after the order terminating joint administration shall be filed and docketed in the separate cases.

 (5) Documents to Be Filed in Member Cases Separately

 The following documents shall be filed on the dockets of the Lead or Member Cases as to which the document applies, even if filed after the entry of the order for joint administration, and the caption of these documents shall have the name and case number of the Member Case:

 (i) amended petitions;

 (ii) schedules, statements of financial affairs, and amendments thereto;

 (v) Motions to Continue Hearing (if notice of hearing issued in Member Case);